20 Dartmouth Row is a Grade II listed building in the Lewisham local planning authority area, England. First listed on 12 March 1973. House.

 Description

-PLAN: three storeys and three bays on the east side, three storeys and two bays on the west side.
-The lower height of the north bay suggests it was constructed at a different time from the rest of the house.
+The house has three storeys and three bays on the east side, while the west side has three storeys and two bays.
+The north bay is lower, indicating it was built at a different time than the rest of the house.

-EXTERIOR: the principal east front has a stone parapet and there are three 6-over-6 pane sash windows in near-flush box frames on each floor.
-The windows of the north bay are at a lower height than the others.
-The entrance is through a ten-panelled door in the north bay under an early C19 elliptical-arched wooden porch which has a leaded roof with circular and teardrop motifs in the tympanum supported on delicate arched trellis panels.
-There is an attached stuccoed boundary wall with a stone coping and two square piers, one small with a flat coping, one large with a pyramidal coping, flanking a pedestrian entrance.
+On the principal east front, there is a stone parapet, and each floor has three 6-over-6 pane sash windows set in near-flush box frames.
+The windows in the north bay are positioned lower than the others.
+The entrance features a ten-panelled door located in the north bay, sheltered by an early 19th-century elliptical-arched wooden porch.
+This porch has a leaded roof adorned with circular and teardrop motifs in the tympanum, supported by delicate arched trellis panels.
+An attached stuccoed boundary wall with a stone coping and two square piers flanks a pedestrian entrance; one pier is small with a flat coping, while the other is larger with a pyramidal coping.

-The rear or west side has a hipped roof over a wide three-storey south bay which has a cambered headed tri-partite sash window of 12-over-12 panes to the second floor and a multi-pane curved bay with a moulded cornice and base supported on carved brackets to the first floor.
-The ground floor has a glazed verandah.
-The north bay, lower and narrower but also of three storeys, has a penticed roof, a 6-over-6 sash window on the second floor and a slightly-projecting two-storey extension with a flat roof and a 6-over-6 pane sash window on the first floor.
+The rear or west side has a hipped roof over a wide three-storey south bay, which includes a cambered-headed tri-partite sash window with 12-over-12 panes on the second floor.
+The first floor features a multi-pane curved bay with a moulded cornice and base, supported by carved brackets, and the ground floor has a glazed verandah.
+The north bay, which is lower and narrower but also three storeys high, has a penticed roof, a 6-over-6 sash window on the second floor, and a slightly projecting two-storey extension with a flat roof and a 6-over-6 pane sash window on the first floor.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.